Sugar Bowl: History

 In January 1956, Bobby Grier became the first black player to participate in the Sugar Bowl.
-He is also regarded as the first black player to compete at a bowl game in the Deep South, though others such as Wallace Triplett had played in games like the 1948 Cotton Bowl in Dallas.
+He is also regarded as the first black player to compete at a bowl game in the Deep South, though others had played in bowls elsewhere, such as Wallace Triplett in the 1948 Cotton Bowl Classic in Dallas.
 Grier's team, the Pittsburgh Panthers, was set to play against the Georgia Tech Yellow Jackets.
-However, Georgia's Governor Marvin Griffin beseeched Georgia Tech to not participate in this racially integrated game.
+However, Georgia's governor Marvin Griffin beseeched Georgia Tech to not participate in this racially integrated game.
 Griffin was widely criticized by news media leading up to the game, and protests were held at his mansion by Georgia Tech students.
 Despite the governor's objections, Georgia Tech's president Blake R. Van Leer upheld the contract after he threatened to resign and the board of regents voted in his favor to compete in the bowl.
-In the game's first quarter, a pass interference call against Grier ultimately resulted in Yellow Jackets' 7-0 victory.
+In the game's first quarter, a pass interference call against Grier ultimately resulted in Yellow Jackets' 7–0 victory.
 Grier stated that he has mostly positive memories about the experience, including the support from teammates and letters from all over the world.

 In November 1967, Army's success on the field (then at 7–1) made them a strong candidate to be selected for the 1968 game.
 However, Pentagon officials, in the midst of the Vietnam War, refused to allow the team to play what would have been the academy's first bowl game ever—citing the "heavy demands on the players' time" as well as an emphasis on football being "not consistent with the academy's basic mission: to produce career Army officers."